What Is an Intervention?

 This treatment facility, located in Effingham, New Hampshire, offers professional treatment for recovery from addiction to alcohol or drugs.
 Various highly effective treatment plans are employed, including CBT, DBT and EMDR therapy.
 Beautifully situated on 72 acres of sprawling countryside with stunning views of the White Mountains, this center seeks to offer successful treatment opportunities that focus on the individual’s personal needs and goals.

-Located in Canterbury, New Hampshire, this substance abuse recovery center uses the 12-step program to treat adults from 18 years old and up for a number of different substance use issues.
-At New Freedom Academy, a professional disorders team and a trained psychiatrist help residents work through the emotions surrounding their addictions in order to move toward a full recovery.
-Therapy, holistic approaches and nonaddictive medications are all used in the treatment plans at New Freedom Academy.
+With locations in Canterbury and Salem, New Hampshire, this substance abuse recovery centers uses the 12-step program to treat adults from 18 years old and up for a number of different substance use issues.
+At NFA Behavioral Health, a professional disorders team and a trained psychiatrist help residents work through the emotions surrounding their addictions in order to move toward a full recovery.
+Therapy, holistic approaches and nonaddictive medications are all used in the treatment plans at NFA Behavioral Health.

 Staging an intervention is not easy, but it can help prod your loved one into getting the help that they need for their substance use disorder.